fastoch/Networking/Basics.md

 The **Logical Link Control** sublayer is responsible for translating between the network layer and the data link layer.
 The **Media Access Control** sublayer is responsible for adding headers and trailers to packets, creating **frames**.
 The MAC is also responsible for error correction.

+---

+## CIDR

+**Classless Inter-Domain Routing**.
+This method was invented in **1993**, it is pronunced "CIDER".

+CIDR introduced a new concept: the **subnet mask**.
+The subnet mask, just like the IP address, is made up of 4 octets.
+In the subnet mask, the bits set to 1 tell us which part of the IP address is for the network.
+Therefore, the bits set to 0 tell us which part of the IP address is for the hosts.
+All the 1 bits go on the left, and all the 0 bits go on the right.

+The real power of CIDR is the ability to break a large network into small ones.
+We call this **subnetting**.

+### CIDR notation

+a subnet mask of /24 = 255.255.255.0 = 11111111.11111111.11111111.00000000
+a subnet mask of /28 = 255.255.255.240 = 11111111.11111111.11111111.11110000